 Bisexual (Bi): A bisexual person is attracted to both males and females.

-Transgender: A transgendered person has been born as one gender, but identifies his/her self with being the opposite gender.
-A transgendered person often feels a conflict between their internal sense of gender and their biological sex at birth.
+Transgender: A transgender person has been born as one gender, but identifies his/her self with being the opposite gender.
+A transgender person often feels a conflict between their internal sense of gender and their biological sex at birth.
 This feeling usually presents itself early in life during childhood and adolescent years. it is estimated that .3 percent of the population is transgender (Source: The Week, Oct.
 4, 2013) To read more about gender identity, click here.